 How Is Child Custody Determined in Georgia?

 Ideally, divorcing or unmarried parents can come to an agreement about what is best for the children.
 Traditionally, this often meant that children stayed with Mom for most of the week and went to Dad alternating weekends and holidays.
 However, families are very different today than they were 30 years ago.
-Frequently, both Child Holding Paper Cutouts of a Familyparents work the same hours and earn similar salaries.
+Frequently, both parents work the same hours and earn similar salaries.
 A more common arrangement these days is shared custody—a 50/50 arrangement with the children living for half of each week or month with each parent.

 There are as many potential arrangements as there are families, but if you and the other parent cannot agree on a plan, it will be up to a judge.
 In making a custody decision, judges consider the following factors: